jadgt/workflow_g_solv_FEP_GROMACS/README.md

 ```
 And copy and paste the path that is printed.

-Now is just time to wait for the results :).
+Now is just time to patiently wait for the results :).